 \subsubsection{Preliminaries}

-\vvpara{Absmax Quantization.} is a symmetric quantization that a range of $[-\mathrm{absmax}(x), \mathrm{absmax}(x)]$ is mapped to $[-(2^b - 1), 2^b - 1]$ for $x$.
+\paragraph{Absmax Quantization} is a symmetric quantization that a range of $[-\mathrm{absmax}(x), \mathrm{absmax}(x)]$ is mapped to $[-(2^b - 1), 2^b - 1]$ for $x$.

-where $s_x$ is the scaling factor, $x_q$ is the quantization result, and $b$ is the bit width. \vvpara{Zeropoint Quantization.} is an asymmetric quantization that a range of $[\min(x), \max(x)]$ is mapped to $[-(2^b - 1), 2^b - 1]$.
+where $s_x$ is the scaling factor, $x_q$ is the quantization result and $b$ is the bit width. \paragraph{Zeropoint Quantization} is an asymmetric quantization that a range of $[\min(x), \max(x)]$ is mapped to $[-(2^b - 1), 2^b - 1]$.

-where $z_x$ is the zero point. \vvpara{Col/Row-wise Quantization.} Using a single scaling factor for the weight matrix often leads to more quantization errors because one single outlier decreases the quantization precision of all other elements.
-A common workaround is to group the weight matrix by rows or columns, with each group being quantized separately and having independent scaling factors.
+where $z_x$ is the zero point. \paragraph{Col/Row-wise Quantization} Using a single scaling factor for the weight matrix often leads to more quantization errors because one single outlier leads to a decrease in the quantization precision of all other elements.
+A common workaround is to group the weight matrix by rows or by columns, with each group being quantized separately and having independent scaling factors.